maelropars/typescript_moneytransfer/README.md

 1. Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/docs/server/quick-install/)).
 1. `npm install` to install dependencies.
 1. `npm run start.watch` to start the Worker.
-1. In another shell, `npm run workflow` to run the Workflow Client.
+1. In another shell, `npm run webclient` to run the web application.
-1. Update clientSignal.ts with the correct workflowId `let workflowId = "workflow-1KlWy3Wtdey990GZt5jwg";`
-In another shell, `npm run signal` to send a signal to confirm the money transfer.
+1. Using the webapp, you can create new payments, payments over 1000 euros require an approval.
+Use the app to approve before expiration.

 DEMO SCENARIO